-When you pay for the registration fee for training camps, it would be wise to know exactly what you are paying for - that is, what is and what is not covered by the fee.
+When you pay the registration fee for training camps, it would be wise to know exactly what you are paying for - that is, what is and what is not covered by the fee.

 Registration fees generally cover the basics like board and lodging.
 However, in bicycle training camps, you will be bunking up with one or more riders in a room.
 A solo room may be available for those who are looking for more privacy, but of course, you will have to pay extra for this accommodation.
 Some organizers include snacks like energy drinks and energy bars for the campers.
 If you are planning to join a bike training camp from another state, know that your airfare will not be covered by the organizers.

-When transporting your bikes, you can choose to have them with you in your flight, or you can choose to send them to the camp early on through a shipping company of your choice.
+When transporting your bikes, you can choose to have them with you on your flight, or you can choose to send them to the camp early on through a shipping company of your choice.
 However, you should know that any damage incurred by your beloved bike during shipping and transportation will not be covered by the organizer.